Heavy Rainfall and Urban Flooding Hazards 2025

 Key datasets for building areas include ALKIS building data and the green roof dataset (for allotment garden areas).
 When it comes to the runoff formation of roofs, a distinction is made between discharging and non-discharging roofs, based on the records of precipitation charges.
 The model considers discharging roofs as directly connected to the sewer system (1D runoff formation).
 For non-discharging roofs, the runoff is modelled using the surface runoff model.
 In this case, the effective precipitation is spread across the surrounding surface by applying the principle of marginal distribution.
 Roads and pathways include all paved areas, such as roads, pathways, squares, and private impervious areas.
 Runoff from these areas is modelled using the 2D surface runoff model, without distinguishing between discharging and non-discharging areas.
 All standing and flowing waters from the ALKIS dataset are considered bodies of water.
 The remaining areas are assumed to be green spaces.
 These areas receive appropriate runoff parameters based on relevant literature.
 The parameters include runoff loss through wetting and accumulation in depressions as well as initial and final curve numbers.
 The model reflects the precipitation intercepted by vegetation (interception), the soil infiltration capacity, and the surface roughness.

-The resulting model is used to calculate flooding for different precipitation scenarios with varying return periods, relying on the Coordinated Storm Rainfall Regionalisation Analysis (KOSTRA) of Germany’s National Meteorological Service (DWD) for precipitation volumes.
+The resulting model is used to calculate urban flooding for different precipitation scenarios with varying return periods, relying on the heavy precipitation statistics (KOSTRA) of Germany’s National Meteorological Service (DWD) for precipitation volumes.
 The revised dataset KOSTRA-DWD-2020 was used for this purpose.
 The following scenarios have been defined for Berlin in regard to heavy rainfall risk management:

-• rare event: 30 or 50-year rainfall event (T = 30a or T = 50a) with a Euler Type II precipitation pattern,
+• Rare event: a 30 or 50-year rainfall event (T = 30a or T = 50a, duration category of 180 minutes) with a Euler Type II rainfall distribution

-• extraordinary event: 100-year rainfall event (T = 100a) with a Euler Type II precipitation pattern, and
+• Extraordinary event: a 100-year rainfall event (T = 100a, duration category of 180 minutes) with a Euler Type II rainfall distribution

-• extreme event: 100 mm rainfall event (T extreme) with block rainfall.
+• Extreme event: 100 mm rainfall per hour (TExtrem) with a block rainfall distribution

 This method requires a large amount of data and computational power.
 It was therefore not applied to the whole city at once.
 Instead, it is carried out gradually for selected areas.
 Nevertheless, the method delivers rather accurate and sound results, providing insight into the formation and concentration of runoff.
 Coupled 1D/2D simulations continue to be run for additional areas and are subsequently published online.
 The table below illustrates the areas for which heavy rainfall hazard maps have already been created.